What is Talcum Powder?

 Is there Asbestos in Talcum Powder?

 Asbestos is a known carcinogen.
 Because talc is mined from rock and soil, often in the same proximity and manner as asbestos, talcum powder can become contaminated with asbestos.
+“During talc mining, if talc mining sites are not selected carefully and steps are not taken to purify the talc ore sufficiently, the talc may be contaminated with asbestos,” the FDA said in a news release.

-Asbestos is a fibrous mineral that is both durable and fire resistant.
+Asbestos is a fibrous mineral that is both durable and fire-resistant.
 It is used to make a variety of products including construction and shipbuilding materials, like insulations, cement products, and floor tiles; as well as friction products, like vehicle brakes and brake pads.

 Asbestos exposure is most often linked to mesothelioma, a rare form of cancer that forms in the lining of internal organs such as the lungs, abdomen, or chest.